obsidian-html/obsidian-html.github.io/md/Configurations/Create index from tags.md

 # Create index from tags
 If you want to build an index note on the fly, based on selected tags, you can use this feature.

-The configuration options can be found here: [Configuration Options#Create Index From Tags](../Configurations/Configuration%20Options.md#create-index-from-tags)

 The basic outline is this:

 - Select the tags on which you want to match notes, each tag will get its own header